SciSharp/LLamaSharp/docs/xmldocs/llama.native.llamamodelparams.md

 ### **main_gpu**

-the GPU that is used for scratch and small tensors
+the GPU that is used for the entire model when split_mode is LLAMA_SPLIT_MODE_NONE

 ```csharp
 public int main_gpu;